 Contributions to the Trust Fund are made from payroll deductions.
 Employers must register with MassTaxConnect and are responsible for calculating the correct deductions, making the contributions, and filing detailed quarterly Employment and Wage Reports.
-Information on how to register with MassTaxConnect is available <a href="https://example.com/here/beta-files following calendar year.
+Information on how to register with MassTaxConnect is available here.

+The contribution amount will be set by the Director of the DFML annually no later than October 1 for the following calendar year.
 For 2019, the total contribution is .63 percent of wages, made up of .11 percent for family leave and .52 percent for medical leave.
 The entire family leave contribution is made by the employee through payroll deduction.
 The employee also pays 40 percent of the medical leave contribution.
 The employer pays the other 60 percent of the medical leave contribution, however if the employer has less than 25 employees then the employer does not have to make the 60 percent contribution.
-Contributions are also required for contractors if more than 50 percent of the company's workforce is made up of contractors.By way of example, if an employee makes \$1,000 per week, \$3.18 would be deducted from the employee's paycheck (\$1.10 for family leave and \$2.08 for medical leave).
+Contributions are also required for contractors if more than 50 percent of the company's workforce is made up of contractors.
+By way of example, if an employee makes \$1,000 per week, \$3.18 would be deducted from the employee's paycheck (\$1.10 for family leave and \$2.08 for medical leave).
 The employer would separately contribute \$3.12 for medical leave, but not be required to make this payment if the company employs less than 25 employees.
 Further explanation of the makeup of the contribution rates can be seen here and a contribution calculator that will estimate the total amount of contributions an employer will be required to make based upon its workforce profile can be found here.